-When using only the X-ray template for fitting the shape of the gamma candidates count map, the "v1" model, the results indicate that the central region around the pulsar is dominating the fit procedure, even though the emission coming from the pulsar itself had been previously removed in the image analysis.
+When using only the X-ray template for fitting the shape of the gamma candidates count map, the "vI" model, the results indicate that the central region around the pulsar is dominating the fit procedure, even though the emission coming from the pulsar itself had been previously removed in the image analysis.
 This can be clearly seen in the residual map, where there is an apparent correlation between the position of the pulsar and the striking negative residuals (see Fig. 2, left column).
 Thus the actual longitudinal profile of MSH 15-52 is not fully reproduced, as in addition to the plunging negative residuals mentioned above, there are also positive residuals at larger distances from the central emission.

-3.1.2 Model v1R : X-ray template $\times \mathbf{R}^{\alpha}$
+3.1.2 Model v1R : X-ray template \times R^{α}

 The previous model (Sect.
 3.1.1) has shown that the X-ray emission coming from the region around the pulsar is still too bright when compared to our γ -ray data.
 Therefore, by assuming that the magnetic field B varies spatially, we imposed a dependency of B with the projected distance R to the pulsar position, by multiplying the X-ray template by R^{α} where α is a given index to be determined by the fit results.
-Let us call this model "vIR".
+Let us call this model "v1R".
 This parameter α , should hint at the actual dependency of B with the distance R. Thus based on this magnetic field component approximation, the Inverse Compton flux F{IC} is approximated to the synchrotron flux F{sync} times the distance R to a given power α : $F{IC} \propto F{synch} \times R^{\alpha}$.
-As for the mentioned fluxes, $F{synch}(v) \propto$ $B^{\beta} \times N_e$.
+As for the mentioned fluxes, F{sync} is proportional to the lepton density N_e and to the magnetic field B with a given index β : $F{synch}(v) \propto B^{\beta} \times N_e$.
 In turn, B is dependent to the distance with another given index δ : $B \propto R^{\delta}$.
 On the other hand, F{IC} is proportional to N_e and the photon density U{φ} which is assumed to be uniform.
-With these different approximations in hand, one may easily find that $\frac{F{IC}}{F{synch}} \propto R^{-\beta\delta} \propto R^{\alpha}$ thus giving the following simple relation between those indices : $\delta = -\frac{\alpha}{B}$.
+With

 Figure 2: Preliminary maps of the models (top) and the residuals (bottom) for the different morphological fits of the composite SNR MSH 15-52.
-From left to right : vI model, vIR model, vIR+G model (see Sect.
+From left to right: vI model, vIR model, vIR+G model (see Sect.
 3.1).
 On the images, the label consists of the α parameter.
 The green cross represents the position of the pulsar PSR B1509-58.
 The black circle for the vIR+G model represents the one- σ extent of the symmetrical Gaussian component (see Sect.
 3.1.3).